emicklei/melrose/docs/dsl.md

 ```

 ### repeat<a name="repeat"></a>
-Repeat the musical object a number of times.
+Repeat one or more musical objects a number of times.

 ```javascript
 repeat(4,sequence('C D E'))